Current Openings

 If you work with us, you are likely to contribute to the framework in some way as we continue to develop and enhance it to meet the needs of ICI.
 We are all about improving and extending the systems we already have and are excited to hear any new ideas you will bring to the table.
 Check out two of our flagship publications that demonstrate some of what the framework can do:

 You will also be a key contributor to our entrepreneurial work.
-If you are hired as a back-end developer, much of your time will be spent working with our Check & Connect program.
-We have recently inherited the Check & Connect app from another organization.
-Our team will be responsible for maintenance and future updates of the application.
+You may spend time working with our Check & Connect program.
+Our team is responsible for maintenance and future updates of the application.
 In addition, we provide tier 2 and tier 3 technical support for more complex technical problems encountered by users.
 Technical support happens during standard business hours, Monday-Friday.
 Internal staff members initiate requests for support.
 We do not directly interact with customers of the app.

 Who is on the team, and how do we work together?